mtth-bfft/linux/Documentation/userspace-api/landlock.rst

 We first need to define the ruleset that will contain our rules.

-For this example, the ruleset will contain rules that only allow filesystem read actions and establish a specific TCP connection.
-Filesystem write actions and other TCP actions will be denied.
+For this example, the ruleset will contain rules that only allow some filesystem read actions and some specific UDP and TCP accesses.
+Filesystem write actions and other TCP/UDP actions will be denied.

-The ruleset then needs to handle both these kinds of actions.
+The ruleset then needs to handle all these kinds of actions.
 This is required for backward and forward compatibility (i.e. the kernel and user space may not know each other's supported restrictions), hence the need to be explicit about the denied-by-default access rights.